kermitt2/delft/Readme.md

 virtualenv --system-site-packages -p python3 env source env/bin/activate
 ```

+If you are using Ubuntu 16.04, see the [following](https://vsupalov.com/developing-with-python3-6-on-ubuntu-16-04/).

 Install the dependencies, if you have a GPU and CUDA (>=8.0) installed use:

 ```sh